Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 An extraordinary variety producing cherry-pink blooms with cream reverses and a hint of yellow that will blush burgundy red in the sun; hardy and highly disease resistant, this selection is an all around garden shrub

 Dick Clark Rose features bold fragrant hot pink flowers with buttery yellow overtones and a creamy white reverse at the ends of the branches from late spring to early fall, which emerge from distinctive dark red flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Dick Clark Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;